 Acquired Book By: Last year, I had the chance to become introduced to the Seven Sisters book series by Lucinda Riley – the experience became one of my *favourite!* reading experiences for the year – happily I was invited to join the blog tour celebrating the fifth release this February, 2019 – for “The Moon Sister”.
 I was simply overjoyed and humbled I could continue to champion this author and her series which I have found emotionally convicting and soul lifting with a delightfully lush narrative which is wicked brilliant for its continuity.

 Ahead of reading the fourth release “The Pearl Sister” last year, I decided to back-read the entire series – which is why I have felt so dearly connected to this series ever since and why I applaud the brilliant continuity running through the series.

 I received a complimentary ARC copy of “The Moon Sister” direct from the publisher Atria Books in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

-On how I felt after I read the third installment of the series:
+On how I felt after I read the fourth installment of the series:

--quoted from my review of The Shadow Sister
+-quoted from my review of The Pearl Sister

 Places to find the book: